refinedblessing/product-management/README.md

 ### Usage

 The Product Management Application provides RESTful API endpoints for various product-related operations.
 Below are the available API endpoints and their descriptions:
-It is currently hosted 👀 [here](http://safe-shelving.us-west-2.elasticbeanstalk.com/swagger-ui/index.html#/) 👀 using Swagger UI for the GUI.

 #### API Endpoints